spacetelescope/jwst_magic/docs/magic_user_guide/vii_write_pof.md

 --------------------------------------------------
 1. Load the file for this observation, select the guider, the set the out directory and root.

-2. As in section VII, in the main GUI, select the **Segment Guiding** check box.
+2. As in Section VI, in the main GUI, select the **Segment Guiding** check box.
 All other options in the interface will be disabled.
 Note: You do not need to run the other parts of MAGIC when creating a photometry override file.

 3. Select the **Create photometry override file** radio button (*B* in figure below)